naikd2/DSCI-Stock-Predictor/DSCI-Stock-Predictor-main/README.md

 Data Folder:

-	-   Yahoo Finance = This folder the Finance Data from our 4 companies we did analysis on over the 8 month time span
+	-   Yahoo Finance = This folder has the Finance Data from our 4 companies we did analysis on over the 8 month time span.

 	-   8_mos_DataFrame.csv = This file is our Compiled Data Frame with all of our features over 8 months, with Posts and Comments Separated.  ***It is important to note, I think in Capstone 2, we should consider